kirbyj/praatdet/README.md

 ## Usage

-1. Run the ```oqmaster.praat``` script from within Praat.
+1. Run the ```praatdet.praat``` script from within Praat.
 This will bring up a dialog window prompting you for

 	- the location of your EGG files
 	- the name of your [output file](#output)